RECET: Remote ECE Teaching

-The initial core group working on the proposal includes representatives from the University of New Mexico, NC State University, Rensselaer Polytechnic Institute, the University of Wisconsin, Analog Devices, the Inclusive Engineering Consortium, and the ECE Department Heads Association.
+The initial core group working on the proposal includes representatives from the University of New Mexico, NC State University, Rensselaer Polytechnic Institute, the University of Wisconsin-Madison, Analog Devices, the Inclusive Engineering Consortium, and the ECE Department Heads Association.
 We are seeking to broaden the group and assemble as extensive a set of materials as possible, and we welcome additional contributions.

 Submitting and Using Materials

 All materials hosted on this website are available for use under the Creative Commons Attribution-Noncommercial International 4.0 (CC BY-NC-4.0) License https://creativecommons.org/licenses/by-nc/4.0/.
 To facilitate broad adoption, materials should have a minimum of institutional branding.
 Guidelines for the use of materials on external websites for which we provide links may differ.